InTheMindOfADogg/BallSlingerGame02/README.md

 # BallSlingerGame02
-This is a game I started back in 2017.
-I was looking for something to put up here and I figured this might be a fun project to pick back up.
+This is a project I started back in 2017.
+It is a game where you shoot balls and try to break bricks.

-I think I finally got the initial project uploaded.